Nela4Science/Covid-19/README.md

 In this Jupiter Notebook I go through some useful preprocessing steps for dicom data.

-Dataset: COVID-19 CT Dataset from the Kaggle Competition, which was lunched
+Dataset: COVID-19 CT Dataset from the Kaggle Competition https://www.kaggle.com/andrewmvd/covid19-ct-scans